 Koebner and Tattoos

 Koebner or the Koebner phenomenon is common if you have psoriasis.
 This phenomenon occurs after an injury occurs to healthy skin.
 Koebner is your body’s natural response to skin trauma.
 It’s common to experience a psoriasis flare a few weeks after getting a tattoo.
-The Koebner phenomenon is not contagious and it’s not an infection.
+The Koebner phenomenon is not contagious, and it’s not an infection.

 Preventing Infection from Psoriasis Tattoos

 Having psoriasis doesn’t have to control your life.
 We have products that can help you manage dry, peeling skin.
-Shop with us today to get products that address your needs.